zenvy-cloud/zen-public/PRIVACY_POLICY.md

 ### CCPA (California Users)
 If you are a California resident, you have rights under the California Consumer Privacy Act:

-- **Right to know** — what personal information we collect and how we use it (this document)
+- **Right to know** â€” what personal information we collect and how we use it (this document)
-- **Right to delete** — request deletion of your personal information
+- **Right to delete** â€” request deletion of your personal information
-- **Right to opt out of sale** — we do not sell your personal information to any third party
+- **Right to opt out of sale** â€” we do not sell your personal information to any third party
-- **Right to non-discrimination** — we will not discriminate against you for exercising your rights
+- **Right to non-discrimination** â€” we will not discriminate against you for exercising your rights

 To exercise CCPA rights, email privacy@zenvytechno.com with "CCPA Request" in the subject line.